John Wright Memorial Scholarship Program

 - Three letters of recommendation or contact information for people who will provide them (one must be from your academic advisor)

 Recommendations on scholarship awards will be presented to the TREE Fund Board of Trustees for final approval at or before the Summer Board Meeting and will be announced within 30 days of their decision.

 Applications will be scored on the following scale:

-- Potential for continuing in arboriculture or urban forestry (0-10)
+- Potential for continuing in arboriculture or urban forestry (10 points)

-- Active or honorably discharged member of the United States Armed Forces, Reserves or National Guard (0-10)
+- Active or honorably discharged member of the United States Armed Forces, Reserves or National Guard (10 points)

 The TREE Fund does not discriminate on the basis of race, color, creed, gender, sexual orientation, disability or national or ethnic origin.
 Current trustees of the TREE Fund or any member of the family of any such trustee are ineligible to receive scholarships from the TREE Fund.

 Reporting Requirements and Funds Distribution